 It’s time for June’s Bourbon & Banter Member Spotlight.

 June’s Member Spotlight features Dennis Nelson from Belleville, IL.
-I had the good fortune of meeting Dennis at a local Bourbon tasting almost a year ago.
-At that time I had just launched our Facebook presence and the idea of a Bourbon & Banter website hadn’t even entered my mind.
-Since then Dennis has been a regular contributor to our Facebook page and I truly appreciate his active role in spreading the bourbon gospel.
+I was lucky to meet Dennis at a local Bourbon tasting almost a year ago.
+At that time, I had just launched our Facebook presence, and the idea of a Bourbon & Banter website hadn’t even entered my mind.
+Since then, Dennis has been a regular contributor to our Facebook page, and I truly appreciate his active role in spreading the bourbon gospel.
 I often find myself jealous of Dennis’ ability to locate rare bourbons “just sitting on the shelf” in random liquor stores.

 Please give Dennis a big welcome as we celebrate his love for Bourbon this month.
-(Or as the photo of his collection suggests…his “obsession” for Bourbon.
+(Or, as the photo of his collection suggests…his “obsession” with Bourbon.
 Yes, I’m jealous of that as well.)